vitzwitz/matching-functions/README.md

 Search Algorithm
-- The comparison matrix is transformed into a list of clusters
+- The comparison matrix is transformed into a list of clusters - Cluster objects
 - Search algorithm is applied to each cluster
 - It searches for a specific atom near a cluster:
       - Once it finds a pair between the atom and an atom from the cluster, k-nearest neighbor is implemented
       - If one atom fails to be near a cluster, the motif fails and terminates
-      - If all searches are successful, motif is successful and stored (method is still undecided) from
+      - If all searches are successful, motif is successful and indices for matches are stored

 What Else Exists: